1234 ON ONE ACOUSTIC GUITAR

 Drop D tuning

-As the 6th string has been lowered to a D, all chord shapes using this string will have to be modified.
+‘1234’ is played in drop D tuning, this means that you lower the 6th string from an E to a D. Because of this, all chord shapes using this string will have to be modified.

 Simply raise whatever you were going to do with two frets: